flairNLP/flairnlp.github.io/docs/tutorial-basics/entity-linking.md

 ```

 This should print:
 ```console
 Sentence[5]: "Bayern played against Barcelona." → ["Bayern"/FC_Bayern_Munich, "Barcelona"/FC_Barcelona]
 Sentence[7]: "The match took place in Barcelona." → ["Barcelona"/Barcelona]
 ```

-Using the `mini_batch_size` parameter of the `.predict()` method, you can set the size of mini batches passed to the
-tagger.
-Depending on your resources, you might want to play around with this parameter to optimize speed.
+As we can see, the linker can resolve that:

+- "Bayern" refers to the soccer club "[FC Bayern Munich](https://en.wikipedia.org/wiki/FC_Bayern_Munich)"
+- the first mention of "Barcelona" refers to the soccer club "[FC Barcelona](https://en.wikipedia.org/wiki/FC_Barcelona)"
+- the second mention of "Barcelona" refers to the city of "[Barcelona](https://en.wikipedia.org/wiki/Barcelona)"